EASI’s Radio 215: Tuning in to stay in touch

 Dear ROSI users

-We will need to take ROSI and all associated student information systems offline 5 p.m. to 9 p.m., on Friday, August 19 to perform quarterly maintenance on the database.
+We will need to take ROSI and all associated student information systems offline on Friday, December 2 from 5 p.m. to 9 p.m. to perform quarterly maintenance on the database.
 We will return the systems to service sooner if the work is completed earlier than 9 p.m.
 The following systems will be affected:

 • ACORN